Alec Smith: Political involvement

-The Christian Moral Rearmament (MRA) group became active in trying to bring the conflict to an end.
-MRA seeks to secure social reform through personal reform and, to this end, promotes relationships between people on different sides in conflict situations.
-Smith was a prominent member of MRA.
-The black nationalist party ZANU-PF won the 1980 election outright, but elements in the white ruling class were plotting a military coup (Operation Quartz) to prevent it from taking control of the government.
+The Christian Moral Rearmament (MRA) group, of which Smith was a prominent member, was involved in trying to bring the conflict to an end.
+The black-nationalist party ZANU-PF won the 1980 election, but elements in the white ruling class were plotting a military coup (Operation Quartz) to prevent it from taking control of the government.

-MRA members sought to prevent a renewal of the war and determined that the only way to do this was to broker a face-to-face meeting between Robert Mugabe (leader of ZANU-PF) and Ian Smith.
-MRA member Joram Kucherera (a senior civil servant) used contacts inside ZANU-PF to approach Mugabe while Alec Smith approached his father Ian.
-Eventually, a meeting was arranged.
-Ian Smith went to Robert Mugabe's house, on the night of 3/4 March 1980, accompanied only by Kucherera.
-The meeting lasted several hours and was surprisingly friendly.
-The matter was settled – Ian Smith accepted the verdict of the election while Mugabe agreed to continued white participation in the government and administration.
+In an attempt to prevent a renewal of the war, MRA members brokered a face-to-face meeting between Robert Mugabe (leader of ZANU-PF) and Ian Smith.
+MRA member Joram Kucherera (a senior civil servant) used contacts inside ZANU-PF to approach Mugabe, while Alec Smith approached his father.
+Ian Smith went to Robert Mugabe's house on the night of 3/4 March 1980, accompanied only by Kucherera.
+The meeting lasted several hours, was reportedly cordial, and settled the discussion; Ian Smith accepted the verdict of the election while Mugabe agreed to continued white participation in the government and administration.

 Alec Smith took no further role in politics, although he remained active in community issues through the development of sport.
 It is believed that he declined an invitation to participate in the Movement for Democratic Change in the late 1990s.

 Death

-In December 2005, Smith travelled to Norway with his wife Elisabeth in order to join her relatives for Christmas.
-On 19 January 2006, the couple started the journey back to Zimbabwe via London.
-Whilst in the transit lounge at Heathrow Airport, Smith suddenly suffered a heart attack and died almost instantly.
-He had previously been in good health.
-His body was later returned to Norway for cremation whilst a memorial service was held at the Anglican cathedral in Harare.
+In January 2006, Smith travelled from Tel Aviv, where his wife was working for the Norwegian Embassy, to Harare.
+Whilst in the transit lounge at Heathrow Airport, Smith suddenly suffered a fatal heart attack, having previously been in good health.
+His body was cremated in London and returned to Norway for a memorial service in the church where he had been married.
+He was buried at a local graveyard in Oslo, and a memorial service was also held at the Anglican cathedral in Harare.

-The family assigned the Smiths' eldest daughter, Inger, to break the news to his father.
-The latter had suffered a fall the previous year and had been obliged to live with his widowed stepdaughter, Jean Tholet, in Cape Town.
-Ian Smith was reported to have been devastated by the news and not to have recovered from it either mentally or physically.